ARIDHI/cucumber_selenium_poc_upstream/README.md

 # Cucumber7.xTestNGLatestPOC
 Cucumber7.xTestNGLatestPOC

 This repository contains a Proof of Concept (POC) for running Cucumber tests in using TestNG with Cucumber 7.x.
-The project upstreampoc how to set up and configure your test framework to execute Cucumber scenarios in parallel with TestNG.
+The project upstreampoc how to set up and configure your test framework to execute Cucumber scenarios with TestNG.

 # Prerequisites
 Java 11 or higher